In This Article

 Routine: “A big part of my morning ritual is about what I don’t do: When I wake up, I don’t start the day by looking at my smartphone.
 Instead, once I’m awake, I take a minute to breathe deeply, be grateful, and set my intention for the day.”
 Huffington radiates positive energy and has been setting the pace for the digital media industry for the last decade, so we think she’s a great woman to emulate.

-First Thing: Has cuddle time with her action star boyfriend, Jason Statham.
+First Thing: Spends quality time with her action star husband, Jason Statham

 Routine: Every morning at 5:45 a.m., Anna Wintour arrives at New York’s Midtown Tennis Club for one hour of tennis.
 The arbiter of taste might run into other tennis playing fashion stars, like Hilary Rhoda or Sean Avery.
 Then it’s a quick primping process at home before the editor in chief goes to her office at One World Trade Center to take an endless set of meetings.
 Long meetings are “anything that runs over seven minutes,” according to The September Issue’s director, R.J.
 Cutler.

-Routine: After the kids are dressed, fed, dropped off at school, and even read to, the Oscar-winning lifestyle guru takes an hour for responding to work emails before exercising from 10 a.m. to noon.
+Routine: After the kids are dressed, fed, dropped off at school, and even read to, the Oscar-winning lifestyle guru takes an hour to respond to work emails before exercising from 10 a.m. to noon.
 Yes, that’s a two-hour daily Tracy Anderson Method workout.

-Routine: De Baubigny either does the Tracy Anderson Method Perfect Design DVD or has a trainer come to her house.
-If she’s Spinning or on the elliptical, de Baubigny will get her daily digital download on her curated iPad.
-After a good workout, the VC partner always carves out a little time to sit down with her kids for breakfast.
+Routine: Mornings for de Baubigny include the Tracy Anderson Method Perfect Design DVD or a home visit from a trainer.
+If she’s spinning or on the elliptical, de Baubigny will get her daily digital download on her curated iPad.
+After a good workout, the partner always carves out a little time to sit down with her kids for breakfast.
 She keeps her primping time down to a 15-minute affair, thanks to weekly blowouts.
 Before the investor hits the office, she drops her two children off at school.
 “Our 15-minute drive together is treasured time, and I really feel that we all start our day on the right foot,” she told Goop.